bitfwdcommunity/Blockathon/README.md

 * <strong>Marketing/Social Media</strong> - This person will be in charge of tweeting / posting live updates of the event.
 If your organization has its own Twitter or other social media accounts, you may want to consider giving this person temporary access so they can manage the social media tools for the event.
 * <strong>Other</strong>  - People to help up with the distribution of food and setting up the venue.

-## Preparation
+## Morning Preparation
-This is highly dependant on the venue but there are certain neccesities that
+This is highly dependant on the venue but there are certain task that need to be done before all the attendees arrive:

+- Chair / Space Setup - How would you like to set up the room and the 'hacking' tables.
+- Powerpoints / plugs - Each 'hacking' table should have at least one power plug for participants to charge their laptops.
+Make sure the plugs are not a hazard to people's pathway
+- Wifi + Telegram Group link- Would be best to print the details onto a piece of paper and leave on all the tables
+- List of expected attendees - To tick off during arrival

+## Arival of Attendees
+Your event particants will start coming in as soon as the

 ## Food Considerations
 Low budget: